moodlebox/moodlebox/README.md

 ## Availability

-The code is available at [https://github.com/moodlebox/moodlebox](https://github.com/moodlebox/moodlebox).
+The code is available at [https://github.com/moodlebox/moodlebox][git].

-If you just want to use a MoodleBox, a [prepared disk image](https://moodlebox.net/download) of the latest released version is [available for downloading](https://moodlebox.net/download), cloning on your microSD card and using out of the box on your Raspberry Pi 3B, 3B+ or 4B.

 ### Release notes